jil8885/scheduler-cli/README.rst

 	update {content} at {date to modify}

-Example with index to modify done/undone
+Example with content to modify done/undone

 ::

 	update hit hoesung done

-Example with index to modify date
+Example with content to modify date

 ::